Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information

 The pointwise mutual information (pmi) is defined as

-That is, not conditioning on $Y=y$ results in an error in the estimate of ${p(X=x_1\mid Y=y, Z=z)}$ that is exponential in the $Z$-conditional pmi of $X$ and $Y$.
-However, consider the interaction among $X$:
+That is, not conditioning on $Y=y$ results in an error in the estimate of ${p(X=x_1\mid Y=y,}$ ${Z=z)}$ that is exponential in the $Z$-conditional pmi of $X$ and $Y$.
+However, consider the interaction among $X$,

-That is, the error in the interaction as a result of not conditioning on the right variables is linear in the difference between the pmi's of different states. \end{proof}
+That is, the~error in the interaction as a result of not conditioning on the right variables is linear in terms of the difference between the pmi values of different states. \end{proof}

-\subsection{Numerics of causal structures}
+\subsection{Numerics of Causal Structures}

-In Tables \ref{tab:firstDAG} to \ref{tab:lastDAG}, we list the precise numbers that led to Figure \ref{fig:DAGs}.
-From each graph, we generate 100k samples using $p=0.5$ and $\sigma=0.4$.
-To quantify the significance value of the interactions, we bootstrap resample the data 1k times, and calculate $F$: the fraction of resampled interactions that have a different sign from the original interaction.
-The smaller $F$ is, the more significant the interaction is. \\
+Tables~\ref{tab:firstDAG}--\ref{tab:lastDAG} are taken from~\cite{myThesis} with permission from the author, and~list the precise values leading to Figure~\ref{fig:DAGs}.
+From~each graph, 100k samples were generated using $p=0.5$ and $\sigma=0.4$.
+To~quantify the significance value of the interactions, the~data were bootstrap resampled 1k times, resulting in the definition of $F$ as the fraction of resampled interactions having a different sign from the original interaction.
+The~smaller $F$ is, the~more significant the interaction.